 As discussed above, the "adjusted" data being used to "hindcast" the General Circulation Models (GCM) is subject to significant potential error.
 This situation, combined with uncertainties regarding the climate sensitivities and feedbacks which drive the models, makes the climate models of questionable value.
-At the present, the modeled scenarios suggest significantly greater warming than is actually occurring, even in the "adjusted" data.
+At the present, the modeled scenarios suggest significantly greater warming than is observed, even in the "adjusted" data.
 Essentially, the models are being progressively falsified by the near-surface temperature anomalies and the satellite temperature anomalies.
 Some members of the climate science community have recently acknowledged these issues with the near-surface temperature record and the climate models and recommended efforts to resolve them.

-On the basis of the "adjusted" near-surface temperature anomalies and the unverified and largely falsified climate models, the United Nations Framework Convention on Climate Change (UNFCCC), the Intergovernmental Panel on Climate Change (IPCC) and numerous national governments are calling for the elimination of anthropogenic emissions of carbon dioxide (CO2), methane (CH4) and nitrogen dioxide (NO2) by the end of the 21st century.
+On the basis of the "adjusted" near-surface temperature anomalies and the unverified and largely falsified climate models, the United Nations Framework Convention on Climate Change (UNFCCC), the Intergovernmental Panel on Climate Change (IPCC) and numerous national governments are calling for the elimination of anthropogenic emissions of carbon dioxide (CO2), methane (CH4) and nitrogen dioxide (NO2) by the middle to end of the 21st century.
 This would require the complete cessation of fossil fuel use and animal husbandry, or the complete capture and long-term storage of all of the related emissions.
 Fossil fuel use would be replaced by renewable sources of energy, including hydro, solar, wind, biomass, geothermal, Ocean Thermal Energy Conversion (OTEC) and wave energy; and, perhaps, nuclear energy.

 The major overhaul of the global energy economy would involve enormous cost.
-I have estimated that the US investment alone would be approximately \$30 trillion; and, global investment would approach \$150 trillion.
-All residential, commercial, institutional, industrial and electric utility fossil fuel end uses would have to transition to more expensive and frequently unreliable and intermittent renewable sources of energy.
+I have estimated that the US investment alone would be approximately \$30 trillion and the deadweight loss associated with abandoning fossil fuels in the ground would approach \$60 trillion.
+Global investment would approach \$150 trillion.
+All residential, commercial, institutional, industrial and electric utility fossil fuel end uses would be required to transition to more expensive and frequently unreliable and intermittent renewable sources of energy.
 The entire vehicle fueling infrastructure would have to be replaced, either with biofuels produced using currently non-existent or uneconomical technologies or by electric charging facilities.

 This enormous investment requirement would compete with other global imperatives, including clean water supply, sewage treatment, healthcare, education, etc. Energy users worldwide would be deprived of numerous common equipment choices.
-The current US ban on incandescent lightbulbs is one trivial example of such elimination of choice.
+The recent US ban on incandescent lightbulbs is one trivial example of such elimination of choice.

 COP15 in Copenhagen, Denmark essentially divided the nations of the globe into three competing groups: nations with technology and financial resources; nations which want free access to the technology; and, nations which want free access to the financial resources.
 The less developed nations of the world are demanding annual transfer payments of \$100 billion (growing to ~\$425 billion by 2030) from the developed nations, essentially as reparation for adverse climate impacts which have not yet happened and might well never happen.
-These transfers would occur through the UN Green Climate Fund
+These transfers would occur through the UN Green Climate Fund.
+There is also a growing demand for additional funding approaching \$400 billion per year for adaption to the effects of climate change, plus additional, undefined funding for "loss and damage" due to climate change.